forderud/HidBattery/HidBattExt/README.md

 # Windows HidBatt extension filter driver
 `HidBattExt` driver that extends the in-built `HidBatt` driver in Windows to also parse and report `CycleCount` and `Temperature` battery parameters.

 The HidBatt drivers inability to report these parameters have already been reported to Microsoft in https://aka.ms/AAu4w9g and https://aka.ms/AAu4w8p .
-The driver will no longer be needed if or when Microsoft improves their `HidBatt` driver.
+The driver will no longer be needed if Microsoft improves their `HidBatt` driver.

 ## Description
 The filter driver places itself both _above_ and _below_ HidBatt: